High Volume Document Scanners

 • Electronic Product Environmental Assessment Tool (EPEAT): Developed and managed by the Global Electronics Council, the EPEAT is what's known as a global ecolabel for the IT sector designed to help all those involved in the design, development, manufacture, and purchase of electronics to do so in ways that minimize negative impact on the environment.

-Those in the market for a high volume document scanner have no shortage of options.
-We take great pride in having spent the last 50+ years researching, designing and developing some of the most advanced and powerful electronics in the world, including our production grade fi Series of scanners.
+Those in the market for the best high volume scanner have no shortage of options.
+We take great pride in having spent the last 50+ years researching, designing, and developing some of the most advanced and powerful electronics in the world, including our professional grade fi and SP series of scanners.

-Built to purpose for the most demanding document handling jobs, our scanners are capable of processing tens-of-thousands of pages per day at the highest levels of accuracy.
+Built to purpose for the most demanding document handling jobs, fi and SP scanners are capable of processing tens of thousands of pages per day at the highest levels of accuracy.
 Their intuitive integration capabilities with all existing work suites minimize time-to-value for businesses looking to invest in tools that will pay dividends for years to come.